decorouz/learning-es6-classes/README.md

 We have both the instance method and static method.

 The static method are useful at creating utility functions.
 Just like we have Math utility functions that are not tied to a particular object.

+# This Keyword in ES6 classes

+The This keyword is automatic set to strict mode by the JS engine.
+This way we don't accidentally change the window object.
+This is another benefit of using the ES6 class.
+It help with make implimentation using This predictable.

+# Private Properties Using Symbols

+In this lecture, we learned how to use Symbols to impliment Private Properties in Es6